saa-ts-dacs/dacs/part_I/chapter_7/1_notes.md

 _Processing information for the_ Papers of George Wald, Harvard University Archives

 The original chronological arrangement of the series was maintained during processing.
-The sole exception to this arrangement is several files of correspondence with physicists that Reines maintained separately from the chronological files, which are arranged alphabetically by the physicists’ surnames at the end of the series.
+The sole exception to this arrangement is several files of correspondence with physicists that Reines maintained separately from the chronological files, which are arranged alphabetically by the physicists' surnames at the end of the series.

 _Processing information for the_ Frederick Reines papers